lemotdesign/one-click-hugo-cms/site/content/post/how-often-should-a-termite-treatment-be-done.md

 ##### Don't be that Homeowner that waits for Termites before doing something

-As we mentioned before, the main reason homes get infested by termites is that there was no appropriate treatment stopping them.
+As we mentioned before, the main reason homes get infested by termites is that there is no appropriate treatment to stop them.
 Call Conquer Termites Gold Coast now to arrange an inspection and free treatment proposal.